lhalstro/mae267_parallelComputing/README.md

 Paralell computing methods for solving 2D heat transfer with explicity, finite-volume schemes using Fortran and MPI.

+### Projects
+1. Serial, Single-Block Heat Conduction Solver
+  * Solve heat conduction numerically on a single, non-uniform, 2D grid
+  * Use one processor
+2. Serial, Multi-Block Solver Intitialization
+  * Initialize solver solution for single processor with grid decomposed into sub-domains (blocks)
+  * Write block configuration files to restart solution
+3. Serial, Multi-Block Solver
+  * Modify solver to solve heat conduction on multiple blocks
+  * Use ghost nodes to store neighbor information
+4. Parallel, Multi-Block Solver Initialization
+  * Initialize solver solution for multiple processors with grid decomposed into sub-domains
+  * Distribute blocks to processors to achive equal load balancing
+  * Save configuration files for each processor to restart solution
+5. Parallel, Multi-Block Solver
+  * Modify solver to solve heat conduction on multiple blocks with multiple processors
+  * Include MPI code for multiple processors

 ###### TO COMPILE A FORTRAN CODE (.f90 extension)

     'gfortran -o outname progname.f90'